 E1.
-Special study options: Identify those programs ava ailable at your instituti on.
-Refer to the glossary fo or definitions.
-Accelerated program Cooperative education program Cross-registration Distance learning Double major Dual enrollment English as a Second Language (ESL) Exchange student program (domestic) External degree program Other (specify): ☒ Honors program ☒ Independent study ☒ Internships ☒ Liberal arts/career ☒ Student-designed ☒ Study abroad ☒ Teacher certificati ☒ Weekend college combination major E2.
+Special study options: Identify those programs ava ailable at your institution on.
+Refer to the glossary for or definitions.
+Accelerated program Cooperative education program Cross-registration Distance learning Double major Dual enrollment English as a Second Language (ESL) Exchange student program (domestic) External degree program Other (specify): ⋈ Honors program ⋈ Independent study ⋈ Internships ⋈ Liberal arts/career ⋈ Student-designed r ⋈ Study abroad ⋈ Teacher certification ⋈ Weekend college najor E2.
 Has been removed from the CDS.
 E3.
-Areas in which all or most students are required to complete some co urse work prior to gradu ation: ☒ Arts/fine arts ☐ Computer literacy ☒ English (including composition) ☐ Foreign languages ☒ History ☒ Other (describe): Interdisciplinary (IDC) St ⋈ Human⋈ Mathen⋈ Philoso⋈ Scienc⋈ Socialtudies matics ophy es Library Collections: The CDS publishers will collect place. library data again w hen a new Academic Lib raries Survey is in F. S TUDENT LIFE F1.
-Percentages of first-time, first-year (freshman) denrolled in Fall 2013 who fit the following category First-time, first-year (freshman) students Undergraduates Percent who are from out of state (exclude internati ional/nonresident 220/ aliens from the numerator and denominator) Percent of men who join fraternities 38% 1% 32% 1% Percent of women who join sororities 1% 1% $\frac{170}{1\%}$ Percent of women who join solonties Percent who live in college-owned, -operated, or -a ffiliated housing 76% 43% Percent who live off campus or commute innated nodeling 24% 57% Percent of students age 25 and older 0% 9% Average age of full-time students 18 20
+Areas in which all or most students are required to complete some cou ırse work prior to gradu ation: ☒ Arts/fine arts ☐ Computer literacy ☒ English (including composition) ☒ Foreign languages ☒ History ☒ Other (describe): Interdisciplinary (IDC) See ⋈ Human⋈ Mathen⋈ Philoso⋈ Science⋈ Social studies natics phy s Library Collections: The CDS publishers will collect place. library data again wl nen a new Academic Lib raries Survey is in F. S TUDENT LIFE F1.
+Percentages of first-time, first-year (freshman) of enrolled in Fall 2014 who fit the following category ts and degree-seeking un ndergraduates First-time, first-year (freshman) students Undergraduates Percent who are from out of state (exclude internation ional/nonresident aliens from the numerator and denominator) 32% 32% Percent of men who join fraternities 1% 1% Percent of women who join sororities ffiliated housing 1% 710/ 1% Percent who live in college-owned, -operated, or -a iiiiateu nousing 71% 29% 43% 57% Percent who live off campus or commute Percent of students age 25 and older 29% 0% 7% Average age of full-time students 18 $\frac{770}{20}$ or ran time stagents